ska-sa/katsdpsigproc/doc/accel/autotune.rst

 Testing
 -------
-The testing in general is addressed in TODO, but it is worth noting that autotuning causes some additional challenges in testing:
+The testing in general is addressed in :doc:`testing`, but it is worth noting that autotuning causes some additional challenges in testing:

 - One wants tests to be reproducible, but if different developers end up with different autotuning results, they will end up running different tests.